HyperviewHQ/hyperview_docs/documentation/product/asset-management/topics/navigating-assets.md

 Besides the Asset Types and Asset Hierarchy trees, you can navigate to an asset from several other places in the application.

-You can {ref}`search for an asset<Search-features>` using Quick Search or Advanced Search.
+You can {ref}`search for an asset<search-features>` using Quick Search or Advanced Search.
 Additionally, you can directly open an asset's Dashboard page by clicking or double-clicking a corresponding row.
 Eligible grids include, but are not limited to:

-- {ref}`Discovery reports<Discovery-reports-doc>`
+- {ref}`Discovery reports<discovery-reports-doc>`
 - The Assets page of the parent asset (*Information → Assets*)
 - The Watched Assets page (*Account → Watched Assets*), provided you are watching the asset